Raw Whole Prey Diet

 - Sockeye Salmon Mixture (see recipe below)

-- Either of the raw diets above for one meal and Orijen Six Fish kibble or Acana Pacifica kibble at the other daily meal
+- Any of the raw diets above for one meal and Orijen Six Fish kibble or Acana Pacifica kibble at the other daily meal.

-- Orijen Six Fish OR Acana Pacifica PLUS a minimum of two fish units per day
+- Orijen Six Fish OR Acana Pacifica PLUS a minimum of two fish units2 per day.

 The following recipe is for a single adult meal when two meals a day are being fed.
 It is designed to be mixed in the feeding bowl for convenience.
 However to modify the quantity fed at each meal and/or to store in the refrigerator (up to two days) or in the freezer (up to two months), the mixture can be made in a mixing bowl in multiples of the ingredients.
-When made in batches, the mixture can be made into meatballs or patties (for frying).
-The recipe below would make three meatballs or patties.
+When made in batches, the mixture can be made into meatballs or patties (for frying) but is preferably served raw.

-1 cup bread crumbs, preferably Panko bread crumbs
+1 to 2 cups bread crumbs, preferably Panko bread crumbs

 - Empty the canned salmon (with juices) into the feeding bowl.

-- Add the egg, bread crumbs, and parsley and stir until well combined.
+- Add the eggs and bread crumbs and stir until well combined.